The Consumer Financial Protection Bureau Requires Mortgage Lenders to Follow Regulations

 Disclosure Requirements

-Loan Estimate | Detailed loan terms, projected payments, and closing costs provided within three business days of applying for a loan. |
+Estimated monthly payments and closing costs must be provided within three business days of applying for a loan.

-Closing Disclosure | Final loan terms and costs outlined at least three business days before closing, allowing borrowers to compare and understand their mortgage options. |
+Final loan terms and costs are outlined at least three business days before closing, giving borrowers time to review and compare options.

 Penalties for Noncompliance